whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 Simple!

 An important point is that these annotations are made from severe data sources - including computational predictions from the genome assemblies themselves, but also alignments of known mRNA and protein sequences, and a great deal of automatic and for some genomes manual curation.
-They are 'current best guess' annotations.
+They shouldn't be regarded as the whole truth about genes, but as a current best guess - and for some genomes like humans they are fairly complete.

 ### What's in the file?